-TABLE OF CONTENTS PAGE

-Preface
+Preface 3

 Who is the Self-Help Kit for?
 5

 What is in the Self-Help Kit?

 How does adoption happen?
+5

 Who may adopt?
+6

 Who must consent?
+6

 Who can be adopted using the Self-Help Kit?
 6

 How do I use the Self-Help Kit?

-Does The Department of Children, Seniors and Social Development

-have to be involved?
 7

+Does The Department of Children, Seniors and Social Development have to be

+to be involved?
+7

 Do I have to use the forms provided in the Self-Help Kit?
+7

 How long will the adoption take?
+8

 How much will the adoption cost?
+8

 What is the legal effect of an Adoption Order?
+8

-What effect does an Adoption Order have on inheritance rights?
+What effect does an adoption order have on inheritance rights?
+8

 Does an Adoption Order affect prohibited degrees of marriage?

-How does an Adoption Order affect a previous access order or

-agreement?
 9

+How does an Adoption Order affect a previous access order or agreement?
+9

 What happens to the court file after the adoption is finalized?
+9

-General instructions for completing the Court Application
+General instructions for completing the Court Application10 0

-Appendix A: Glossary of Terms 17
+Appendix A: Glossary of Terms

-Appendix B: Government Services Centers 18
+Appendix B: Government Services Centers 8

-Appendix C: Supreme Court of Newfoundland and Labrador Family
+Appendix C: Supreme Court of Newfoundland and Labrador, Trial Division

-Division And Provincial Court of Newfoundland and
+(Family) and Provincial Court of Newfoundland and Labrador20 0

-Labrador 20

 Appendix D: Regional Department of Children, Seniors and Social

-Development Offices 22
+Development Offices 2